Codecademy/docs/content/css/concepts/anatomy/anatomy.md

 There are several parts to the CSS in the above two examples.

 In the ruleset example, the initial `p` is known as a selector.
-In its simplest form, the selector can just be the element tag it applies to, i.e. `img`, `div`, `span`, `p` though the selector can be much more specific about the elements it targets.
+In its simplest form, the selector can just be the element tag it applies to, i.e. `img`, `div`, `span`, `p`, though the selector can be much more specific about the elements it targets.

 Next in the ruleset syntax is the block of declarations between the two braces `{...}`.
 This is the block of code that defines the style that will be applied.
 In the inline style example, this is equivalent to the `style` attribute value.